Things to Do in Venice

 - Palazzo Grassi and Punta della Dogana: contemporary exhibition spaces hosting major shows.

-Exploring the Districts: Discovering Authentic Venice
+Explore the Districts: Discovering Authentic Venice

 Lagoon Excursions: Murano, Burano, and Torcello